Guidance for Review of Proposals by Deans, Directors, and Department Chairs

 By reviewing an extramural proposal and approving in Phoebe, the dean, director, or department chair certifies that the arrangements and time commitments proposed are compatible with the activities and resources of the unit and school or college, and also authorizes acceptance, within University policies, of an award that may result from the proposal.

 Review of extramural proposals should cover all areas of University activities affected by a proposed project.
 The questions below are exemplary but not inclusive of those to be considered in each particular case.

 Chairs, deans, and directors who wish to delegate departmental approval to another individual within their department/unit may do so by completing and submitting the Delegation of Signature Authority for Proposals form to SPO.
-The delegate must have an academic title.
-A list of acceptable academic titles and codes can be found under Academic Personnel and Programs on the UCOP website.

 If the dean, director, or department chair has a personal financial interest in the proposed sponsor of a project, someone else with appropriate authority must review and approve the proposal.

 Are the resources required to carry out the project currently available?
 Have cost sharing or matching commitments been made?
 If so, are appropriate resources available for these commitments?
 (SPO requires documentation of all financial cost sharing commitments to be submitted with the proposal as attachments in Phoebe.)
 If two or more units are involved, are the cost sharing responsibilities of each clearly understood and documented?

 Is the space needed for the project adequate and available for the full project period?
 If additional space or facilities will be required, have appropriate commitments been made to assure their availability for the project?
 Have the deans and chairs of other involved units been consulted?